B movies (exploitation boom): Decline of the Code

-With the Production Code gone and the X rating established, major studio A films like Midnight Cowboy could now show "adult" imagery, while the market for increasingly hardcore pornography exploded.
+With the Production Code gone and the X rating established, major studio A films like Midnight Cowboy could now show adult imagery, while the market for increasingly hardcore pornography exploded.
 In this transformed commercial context, work like Russ Meyer's gained a new legitimacy.
 In 1969, for the first time a Meyer film, Finders Keepers, Lovers Weepers!, was reviewed in The New York Times.
 Soon, Corman would be putting out nudity-filled sexploitation pictures such as The Student Nurses (1970) and Women in Cages (1971).
 With The Vampire Lovers (1970), Hammer similarly launched "a cycle of lesbian vampire movies that bordered on soft porn."

 In May 1969, the most important of all exploitation movies premiered at the Cannes Film Festival.
 Much of Easy Riders significance owes to the fact that it was produced for a respectable, if still modest, budget and released by a major studio.
-The project was first taken by one of its cocreators, Peter Fonda, to American International.
+The project was first taken by one of its co-creators, Peter Fonda, to American International.
 Fonda had become AIP's top star in the Corman–directed The Wild Angels (1966), a biker movie, and The Trip, as in LSD.
 The idea Fonda pitched would combine those two proven themes.
 AIP was intrigued but balked at giving his collaborator, Dennis Hopper—who had appeared in The Trip and several other AIP opuses—free directorial rein.
 The duo then took their concept, for which they had projected a $60,000 budget, to producer Bert Schneider.
 Suggesting that they would have an easier time raising $600,000, Schneider helped arrange a financing and distribution deal with Columbia Pictures, where his brother was president.
 Two more graduates of the Corman/AIP exploitation mill joined the project: Jack Nicholson and cinematographer László Kovács.
 The film (which managed to incorporate another favorite exploitation theme, the redneck menace, as well as a fair amount of nudity) was brought in at a cost of $501,000.
 Easy Rider would earn $19.1 million in rentals, becoming, as one history puts it, "the seminal film that provided the bridge between all the repressed tendencies represented by schlock/kitsch/hack since the dawn of Hollywood and the mainstream cinema of the seventies."